JorgeG94/pic-swe/README.md

 Once the FPM is installed, simply do: `fpm build` and to run `fpm run`

+You can profile a run with `fpm run --runner 'nsys profile --stats=true' --profile release --flag "-O3 -fast -mp=gpu"`

 ## Visualizing your simulation

 The code will dump CSVs that detail the dam breaking, you can plot them using the visualize.py script